profsmith89/ctps/_sources/chap12.md

 The last chapter ended with a suggestion that we add a heuristic into our goal-directed search algorithm.
 Without a heuristic, every item on the frontier appears equally good.
 But with one, our search algorithm explores first the frontier list's potentially most fruitful item.
 You can think of the heuristic calculation as solving a simple version of the problem (e.g., which direction would a crow fly to get to our driving goal).
 While not guaranteed to lead to an optimal solution, good heuristics are fast to compute and likely to prioritize the right frontier items, which can get the search algorithm to a near-optimal solution quickly.

 But finding the highest priority item in a list is another kind of search problem.
-We don't want to replace the simplicity of an uniformed search (i.e., the appending and popping of items from the ends of the frontier list) with an expensive search of this list, which might make an informed search slower than an uniformed one.
+We don't want to replace the simplicity of an uninformed search (i.e., the appending and popping of items from the ends of the frontier list) with an expensive search of this list, which might make an informed search slower than an uninformed one.
 To avoid this, informed searches keep the frontier list *ordered* by priority.
 And creating such an order is the job of a *sorting algorithm*.

 Sorting appears as a part of many algorithms in computer science, and it makes many of the problems we want solved more efficient and the answers we get more useful.
 For example, Google sorts its search results before presenting them to the user, since users expect to see the most relevant results at the top of the returned list.
-In performing this sort, a combination of heuristics are used to assign a score to each returned result (e.g., a person in a particular geographic location probably desires results in that geographic location more than other locations).
+In performing this sort, several heuristics are used to assign a score to each returned result (e.g., a person in a particular geographic location probably desires results in that geographic location more than other locations).
 To similarly aid us in quickly finding that which we care about, the words in a book index are sorted alphabetically.

 ```{admonition} You Try It
 Think about your daily life and identify three or four other examples of places where things are sorted for your convenience.
 ```

 Because of the importance of sorting, it's another well-studied computational problem.
-While modern programming languages provide useful sorting primitives---and we'll discuss those found in Python---the first third of this chapter develops two different sorting algorithms, which provides you with another opportunity to practice going from a specification to two algorithms with different computational complexities.
+While modern programming languages provide useful sorting primitives---and we'll cover those found in Python---the first third of this chapter goes from a formal specification for sorting to two algorithms with different computational complexities that satisfy this specification.
 The more computationally efficient of these introduces a new problem-solving technique, called *divide and conquer*.
-It works well when the problem before you can be divided into smaller, similarly structured problems.
-Sorting is exactly such a problem, and we'll see how to sort a list of numbers by restating the problem as one in which we separately sort the list's two halves and then quickly combine the sorted results.
+It works well when a problem can be divided into smaller, similarly structured problems.
+Sorting is exactly such a problem, and we'll see how to sort a list of numbers by organizing it as one in which we separately sort the list's two halves and then quickly combine the sorted results.

 The implementation of this more computationally efficient sorting algorithm also introduces you to a new coding technique called *recursion*, which is the more natural way to write divide-and-conquer algorithms.
 You'll learn to write recursive functions from a recursive specification in the middle third of this chapter.

-The chapter's last third pulls all these ideas together by illustrating how to design a recursive solution for a problem that may not initially appear amenable to a divide-and-conquer approach.
+The chapter's last third pulls all these ideas together by illustrating how to design a recursive solution to a problem that may not initially appear amenable to a divide-and-conquer approach.
 This is not easy and takes significant practice, but the simplicity of the solution script is the reward for the hard work.

 ```{admonition} Learning Outcomes
 Learn about divide-and-conquer as a problem-solving technique and recursion as a method for writing such algorithms.
 Sorting, which can be solved using divide-and-conquer, is a tool we often use (e.g., in our solutions to search).
 You will code two very different sorting algorithms and learn about Python's built-in mechanisms for sorting.
 Because our normal looping mechanisms are not a great way to code divide-and-conquer algorithms, you'll learn to write recursive functions.
 Finally, given a problem that at first doesn't seem amenable to a divide-and-conquer technique, you'll marvel at the conciseness of recursion to express a solution to this problem.
 In particular, after completing this chapter, you will be able to: